calvincertuche/sms-bot/README.md

 pip install flask
 ```

 **ngrok:** In order to get HTTP requests to our application you'll need a tunneling service.
 Ngrok allows you to expose your local server (Flask) to the internet.
-In our case, it will allow you to receive webhooks from inbound messages and tunnel it to our application.
+In our case, it will allow you to receive webhooks and tunnel them to the application.
 Instructions on how to download ngrok can be found [here](https://ngrok.com/download).
-Once you've downloaded ngrok, move the unzipped ngrok file into the sms-bot folder on your desktop.
+Once you've downloaded ngrok, move the unzipped ngrok file into the sms-bot-main folder on your desktop.

 **Packages/Modules:** The following packages and modules will be required to run this application.
 In your terminal, exexcute the install for each: